 The Department for War Organisation of Industry has flung a bomb shell among bakers and their customers.
 A Wagga master baker has received a letter from the department warning him against the practice of cutting, slicing, wrapping or branding bread in any manner whatsoever.
 This means that the master baker and bread distributors may not for the convenience of his customers cut up bread.
 It applies generally and Includes as customers organisations which run functions and which, in the past have arranged with bakers to slice loaves for their convenience.
 Bakers are warned to comply with the instruction of the department, otherwise the renewal of their licenses may be affected.

 Even after the war, most households continued to have their bread – unsliced and unwrapped – delivered by the local baker.
 In 1948-49, Australians ate on average 64kg of bread a year.

 Now the artisan bakery is back – Roy Morgan research found that specialty bread shops held just over a quarter of the market in March 2017.
-But they say the supermarkets’ share is rising again.
-However, they’re not just selling white sliced and packaged bread but sourdough, whole grain, wholemeal and gluten free.
+But, they say, the supermarkets’ share is rising again.
+However, these days the supermarkets are not just selling white sliced and packaged bread, but sourdough, whole grain, wholemeal and gluten-free.
 When it comes to our daily bread, we’ve never had more choice.